 Continue adding Categories, Subcategories, and Products to your Menu until it has everything that you want to offer for sale.

 Once you have set up your menu, you can configure your payment options.

 Go to the Settings tab, and click the box that says “Allow Charging.”

-BuildFire supports several payment gateways, including PayPal, Stripe, and Square.
+This plugin supports the payment gateway, Stripe.
 You can choose which payment options you want to offer to your customers.

 How the Menu Order System is used within your app